3.2.13 Auxiliary Output Control

 either directly or indirectly.

-- If this switch is not used, the exit code returned by
+- If this switch is not used, the exit code returned by gcc when

 compiling multiple files indicates whether all source files have